emircan-sahin/mir4-community/README.md

 # mir4-community
-This project is coding social media for an nft game.
-Like Twitter(X) and Facebook. (with React and Typescript)
+This project is social media for a nft game (with React and Typescript)